ashwin-nat/pits-n-giggles-website/src/content/blog/capturing-and-replaying-telemetry-data.md

 ## Wrap-up

 By decoupling live simulation from debugging, `telemetry_recorder` and `telemetry_replayer` have dramatically improved how I develop *Pits n' Giggles*.
 It's one of those internal tools that paid for itself almost instantly and continues to save me hours every week.

+I'm happy with the end result and with how much mileage I've got out of this tool.
+Would have I done anything differently given everything I've learned since then?
+I probably would've added a checksum field to the header, making the file more robust, and also making the header a nice satisfying 16 bytes.
+For a dev tool, I think this does the job as is.

 If you're building anything real-time or stream-based, building a similar telemetry pipeline will radically simplify your workflow.
 Trust me, you'll thank me later